oliviermaridat/kanboard-milestone-plugin/README.md

 ![Milestone example](https://raw.github.com/oliviermaridat/kanboard-milestone-plugin/master/Doc/milestoneview.png)

-It also uses "is a milestone of" and "is blocked by" task links to infer start and due dates in the Gantt view.
+It also uses "is a milestone of" and "is blocked by" task links to infer start and due dates if you are using the [Gantt Plugin](https://github.com/kanboard/plugin-gantt).

 ![Gantt view example](https://raw.github.com/oliviermaridat/kanboard-milestone-plugin/master/Doc/Gantt-Milestone-and-blocked.png)